2022 Chevrolet Malibu Trim Levels, Configurations & Comparisons.

 The differences?
 The RS gives you an armrest in the rear seat, power lumbar control for the driver's seat, and a leather-wrapped steering wheel.
 Remaining options include the Convenience Package 1 and the Convenience Package 2.
 The former offers a cargo net and remote start kit while the latter includes all-weather floor mats.

-Compare the 2022 Chevrolet Malibu RS vs LT Trim Levels.
+Compare the RS vs LT Trims.
 What is the difference?

 How does the LT build onto what the RS trim level has to offer?
 Do its upgrades and additions justify the jump in price?
 These trim levels do have the same 1.5-L engine powering them, so there are no changes in that regard.
 In fact, just about all of the mechanical specs look the same, save for the fact that the LT reverts back to the standard single exhaust outlet found on the LS.